-The red grape variety comes from Italy.
-Synonyms are Don Bosco, Malvasia a Grappolo Corto, Malvasia Castelnuovo Don Bosco, Malvasia di Castelnuovo, Malvasia di Castelnuovo del Bosco and Malvasia di Castelnuovo Don Bosco.
-It is one of the many mostly unrelated varieties with the name part Malvasia (see there).
-It must not be confused with Malvasia di Casorzo, Malvasia Nera Lunga or Malvasia Rosa (mutation of Malvasia di Candia Aromatica), despite the fact that it appears to have synonyms or morphological similarities that seem to indicate it.
-According to DNA analyses carried out in 2013, it originates from a presumably natural cross between Muscat Blanc x unknown partner.
+The red grape variety originates from Italy.
+Synonyms are Don Bosco, Malvasia a Grappolo Corto, Malvasia Castelnuovo Don Bosco, Malvasia di Castelnuovo, Malvasia di Castelnuovo del Bosco, Malvasia di Castelnuovo Don Bosco and Malvasia Rosa.
+It is one of the numerous varieties with the name part Malvasia.
+It should not be confused with the varieties Malvasia di Casorzo, Malvasia Nera Lunga or Malvasia Rosa (mutation of Malvasia di Candia Aromatica), despite the synonyms or morphological similarities that seem to indicate it.
+According to DNA analyses carried out in 2020, it comes from a presumably natural cross between Muscat Blanc x unknown partner.
 The early to medium ripening vine is resistant to frost, powdery mildew and botrytis, but susceptible to downy mildew.
 It produces aromatic red wines.
 The variety is cultivated in Piedmont, where it is permitted in the DOC wines Collina Torinese and Malvasia di Castelnuovo Don Bosco.
 In 2016, 82 hectares of vines were reported with a falling trend (Kym Anderson).

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz

 Weinberater, Weinblogger und Journalist; Schwendi